me11203sci/wiki-application-for-tunes/README.md

 - [Python](https://docs.python.org/3.13/): Python is a dynamic programming language with various advantages that make it a good choice for the development of our application, primarily its robust ecosystem of well maintained libraries.
 Additionally, most of the core team posses at least intermediate facility with it.
 While Python 3.14 is stable at the time of writing, [3.13](https://docs.python.org/3/whatsnew/3.13.html) was chosen as it is the first version to offer the ability to disable the [GIL](https://wiki.python.org/moin/GlobalInterpreterLock).
 - [Mamba](https://mamba.readthedocs.io/en/latest/index.html): When attempting to develop in Python, it is important to keep package and library versions consistent across machines, for which [environment](https://docs.python.org/3/library/venv.html) managers are helpful.
     - [Textual](https://textual.textualize.io/): Textual is a Python framework that allows us to create a textual user interface using pre-made widget components, with great asynchronous support.
 Additionally, applications developed with Textual are rather readily converted into websites, furthering the accessibility of our application.
     - [pudb](https://documen.tician.de/pudb/): A great and versatile step-by-step terminal debugger.
-- [Black](https://black.readthedocs.io/en/stable/): Black is a code formatter that adheres to the Pythonic standard set out in [PEP 8](https://peps.python.org/pep-0008/).
+    - [Black](https://black.readthedocs.io/en/stable/): `black` is a code formatter that adheres to the Pythonic standard set out in [PEP 8](https://peps.python.org/pep-0008/).
+    - [flake8](https://flake8.pycqa.org/en/latest/): A style guide enforcement tool combining `pyflakes`, `pycodestyle`, and `mccabe` to flag both style and complexity issues.
+    - [pylint](https://pylint.readthedocs.io/en/latest/): Performs static code analysis to detect logic errors, unused variables, and code smells.
     - [mypy](https://mypy-lang.org/): `mypy` allows us to check for type consistency, letting us catch a whole swath of tricky runtime errors.
+    - [pytest](https://docs.pytest.org/en/stable/): Python’s most popular testing framework, providing fixtures, assertions, and plugin support for clean test design.
+    - [MKDocs](https://www.mkdocs.org/): A static website generator that creates documentation from [Markdown](https://www.markdownguide.org/) source files.
+    - [mkdocstrings](https://mkdocstrings.github.io/): An extension of MKDocs' capabilities, allowing us to collate inline documentation from Python source files directly.
+    - [Coverage.py](https://coverage.readthedocs.io/en/latest/): Measures test coverage and produces terminal and HTML reports, helping track which parts of the codebase are exercised by tests.
+    - [interrogate](https://interrogate.readthedocs.io/): Calculates documentation coverage, ensuring that functions, classes, and modules include appropriate docstrings.
 - [GitHub Actions](https://docs.github.com/en/actions): Actions workflows allow us to automate pull requests, code review tasks, deployments, documentation generation, etc. They are written in [YAML](https://yaml.org/).
-- [MKDocs](https://www.mkdocs.org/): A static website generator that creates documentation from [markdown](https://www.markdownguide.org/) source files.
-- [mkdocstrings](https://mkdocstrings.github.io/): An extension of MKDocs' capabilities, allowing us to collate inline documentation from Python source files directly.
 ### Opening an Issue
-All features, enhancements, and bug reports **must** begin as a [Github Issue](https://docs.github.com/en/issues) submitted through our [Project Board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), in order to ensure that progress is visible and so and that work items can be prioritized and assigned efficiently.
+All features, enhancements, and bug reports **must** begin as a [Github Issue](https://docs.github.com/en/issues) submitted through our [project board](https://github.com/users/me11203sci/projects/3/views/1), in order to ensure that progress is visible and so and that work items can be prioritized and assigned efficiently.
 The steps for doing so as follows:
 1. Begin by checking that a relevant issue does not already exist.
 1. Make sure to provide it with a clear and descriptive title.
 1. Select the appropriate label for your issue.
-    1. Feature/enhancements **must** employ the User Story template.
+Features/enhancements **must** employ the User Story template; likewise for bug reports, use the Bug Report template.
+For documentation issues, the description may be left blank.
-1. Give it an appropriate priority level.
+1. Give it an appropriate priority level to ensure that more critical issues are addressed expediently.
 1. Estimate the number of story points according to the following table:
     |Points|Meaning|Example|
     |:----:|:-----:|:-----:|